RD-NavarreteV/Analyze-Network-Traffic-with-TCPDump/Task3-Create_&_Read_dump_files.md

 <br />•	Explore the details of each packet, including source and destination IP addresses, protocols, lengths, and more.
 <br />•	Click on a specific packet to view its breakdown and interpretation.
 <br /><br /><h3>Understand Wireshark Features:</h3>
-<br />•	Familiarize yourself with Wireshark's features, such as filtering, coloring rules, and packet details.
+Familiarize yourself with Wireshark's features, such as filtering, coloring rules, and packet details.
-<br />•	Experiment with various options to customize the view based on your analysis needs.
+<br />Experiment with various options to customize the view based on your analysis needs.
 <br /><br /><h3>Advanced Wireshark Features:</h3>
-<br />•	Explore advanced features in Wireshark, such as packet coloring rules, filtering expressions, and protocol-specific analysis.
+Explore advanced features in Wireshark, such as packet coloring rules, filtering expressions, and protocol-specific analysis.
 <br /><br /><h3>Understand the Value of Wireshark:</h3>
-<br />•	Recognize the value of using Wireshark for in-depth packet analysis and visualization.
+Recognize the value of using Wireshark for in-depth packet analysis and visualization.
 <br /><br /><h3>Conclusion: </h3>
-<br />In this task, you've learned how to save captured packets to a dump file using TCP dump and analyze the contents of the dump file using Wireshark.
+In this task, you've learned how to save captured packets to a dump file using TCP dump and analyze the contents of the dump file using Wireshark.
 Wireshark provides a user-friendly interface for detailed packet inspection and interpretation.
 <br />